reekta92/clin-rs/README.md

 </div>

-> `clin` was originally an app I made when I got into C. It was really rough and basic, so I decided to remake it in Rust with more features and an improved user experience to better fit your workflow!

----

 ## About
 `clin` is a free, open-source terminal note manager inspired by Obsidian.
 It packs Obsidian's core features — markdown editing and rendering, `.canvas` files, and a force-directed graph view — into a roughly 2-5 MB Rust binary with minimal resource use, while keeping the UI approachable.